systematic-magic/pubmed/implemented_corrections_ckecking.rst

 What to do:

-Take a look at the `Date correx last reviewed` column in Production spreadsheet to find out whether article has been checked for implemented corrections before.
+Take a look at the `Date correx last reviewed` column in Production Spreadsheet to find out whether article has been checked for implemented corrections before.
 If it was, check corrections wich are older than that date.
 Otherwise check all whether all corrections related to the article have been implemented.

-If all corrections have been implemented, then go here.
+If all corrections have been implemented, then :ref:`go here<implemented_no_communication>`.
 If all or certain corrections have not been implemented go here.

 b.
 There was communication with author and author have not replied yet.